top of page

 Topics I write and speak about include:

-(political) meme studies / the digital public sphere / social media comment discussions & call out culture / algorithmic censorship in social media platforms / intersectional justice & revolutionary philosophy / research ethics / speculative & social design / queer theory & experience
+(political) meme studies / the digital public sphere / social media comment discussions & call out culture / algorithmic censorship in social media platforms / intersectional justice / research ethics / speculative & social design / queer theory & experience

 2023

-• Confessions of a Political Meme Maker in SWIPE by Mieke Gerritzen (Next Nature Network), 2023 (forthcoming).
+• Confessions of a Political Meme Maker in SWIPE by Mieke Gerritzen (Next Nature Network, BIS Publishers), 2023.

-• Memes Beyond Images, SWIPE launch @ Next Nature Network, Evoluon (speaker), 2023 (forthcoming).
+• Memes Beyond Images, SWIPE launch @ Next Nature Network, NXT Museum (speaker), 2023.

 • In-Between Media: Hybrid Tactics in the Crisis Era INC Conference @ Spui25, Framer Framed & OT301 Amsterdam (moderator, curator, producer), 2023.